 How does permission-driven security work in SharePoint (also known as security trimming)

 In pure English, what permission-driven or security trimming means is that if you don’t have access to something in SharePoint, you won’t even know it exists.
 For example, here is a typical scenario.
-You create a confidential site, like HR Private site or Executive Leadership team site.
+You create a confidential site, like the HR Private site or the Executive Leadership team site.
 You upload some confidential documents into the sites/document libraries.
 Moreover, you add the site to the Intranet navigation.

 And this is where SharePoint security trimming does its thing.
 Only those who have access to these “private” sites will see the site in the navigation.
 Moreover, if users do a keyword search in SharePoint, the global search will only turn up results from the sites they have access to.
-So if a guy from Marketing department does a keyword search in SharePoint and so does the CEO of a company, they will get different navigation and search results based on their security groups and permissions.
+So if a guy from the Marketing department does a keyword search in SharePoint, and so does the CEO of a company, they will get different navigation and search results based on their security groups and permissions.

 The same exact concept applies to Office 365 Delve.
-You know when you visit a user Delve page, it shows their latest activity (files, pages, and sites they last modified)?
+You know when you visit a user’s Delve page, it shows their latest activity (files, pages, and sites they last modified)?
 Users will only get to see the activity from sites they have access to.
-So if you just happened to modify somebody’s performance review, don’t worry, they will not see it in the Office 365 Delve feed.
+So if you just happened to modify somebody’s performance review, don’t worry; they will not see it in the Office 365 Delve feed.
 If you think about it, this works exactly like Facebook – you only get to see feeds from users you are friends with.

 How do I enable security trimming in SharePoint?

-You don’t need to setup anything – it is a default behavior Out of the Box!
+You don’t need to set up anything – it is a default behavior Out of the Box!